mhvis/whitelink/deploy/README.md

 # Deployment

+A production-ready example Docker stack with Crewlink and Impostor included.

 1. Change variables in `stack.yml`
 2. Change config in `impostor-config.json`
 3. Deploy `stack.yml` using Docker Compose or as a Docker stack.